Blaok/soda/README.md

       /* input*/ &from_t1_offset_4000_to_t0_pe_1,
       /* input*/ &from_t1_offset_2001_to_t0_pe_1);

-In the above code snippet, `Module1Func` to `Module6Func` and `Module8Func` are forwarding modules; they constitute the line buffers of the SODA microarchitecture.
+In the above code snippet, `Module1Func` to `Module6Func` and `Module8Func` are forwarding modules; they constitute the reuse buffers of the SODA microarchitecture.
-Although unrolled, the line buffer size is still approximately two lines of pixels, i.e. 4000 pixels.
+Although unrolled, the reuse buffer size is still approximately two lines of pixels, i.e. 4000 pixels.
 `Module7Func` is a computing module; it is instanciated twice.
 The whole design is fully pipelined and can produce 2 pixel per cycle.
 In general, the unroll factor can be set to any number that satisfies the throughput requirement.

+## Design Considerations

++ `kernel`, `burst width`, `unroll factor`, `input`, `output`, and `iterate` keywords are mandatory
++ For non-iterative stencil, `unroll factor` shall be determined by the DRAM bandwidth, i.e. saturate the external bandwidth, since the resource is usually not the bottleneck
++ For iterative stencil, prefer to use more PEs in a single iteration rather than implement more iterations
++ Note that `2.0` will be a `double` number.
+To generate `float`, use `2.0f`.
+This may help reduce DSP usage
++ SODA is tiling-based and the size of the tile is specified in the `input` keyword.
+The last dimension is a placeholder because it is not needed in the reuse buffer generation

 ## Projects Using SODA

 + Yi-Hsiang Lai, Yuze Chi, Yuwei Hu, Jie Wang, Cody Hao Yu, Yuan Zhou, Jason Cong, Zhiru Zhang.
 [HeteroCL: A Multi-Paradigm Programming Infrastructure for Software-Defined Reconfigurable Computing](https://doi.org/10.1145/3289602.3293910).
-In FPGA, 2019.
+In *FPGA*, 2019.
 (Best Paper Candidate) [[PDF]](https://about.blaok.me/pub/fpga19-heterocl.pdf) [[Slides]](https://about.blaok.me/pub/fpga19-heterocl.slides.pdf)
 + Yuze Chi, Young-kyu Choi, Jason Cong, Jie Wang.
 [Rapid Cycle-Accurate Simulator for High-Level Synthesis](https://doi.org/10.1145/3289602.3293918).
-In FPGA, 2019. [[PDF]](https://about.blaok.me/pub/fpga19-flash.pdf) [[Slides]](https://about.blaok.me/pub/fpga19-flash.slides.pdf)
+In *FPGA*, 2019. [[PDF]](https://about.blaok.me/pub/fpga19-flash.pdf) [[Slides]](https://about.blaok.me/pub/fpga19-flash.slides.pdf)